abailly/abailly.github.io/slides/mode-of-existence-of-software.md

 * Modern workplace is the place of heteronomy
 * Autonomy is tied to morality and responsibility: Autonomy $\leftrigharrow$ Freedom $\leftrigharrow$ Solidarity
 * responsibility extends to *all beings*, including the code itself
+* Beyond mere XP (Collective Ownership) -> spinozist freedom == knowledge, understanding, implicit, cohesion
+* No need for authority (// cathedral builders)

+* Direct contact with people
+* Organic team, implicit knowledge of what needs to be done -> Just do it!
+* Beyond planning -> living with the code, making the code live
 </div>

 ## Attunement